SENTINELITE/StreamDeck-Shortcuts/README.md

 ---

 ### Backstory
-I wanted to run my shortcuts on my StreamDeck, was using another plugin, but ended up bricking said plugin, on the first day.
-After multiple uninstalls & & computer restarts, it just wouldn’t work.
-That was the start…
+I wanted to run my Shortcuts on my StreamDeck, but the go-to solution bricked on me, on the first day.
+Whatever I did, I couldn’t get it working again.
+That was the start of this project…

 Of course, I wasn’t going to make a simple thing.
-No, I had to do it the justice it so rightly deserved.
+No, I had to do it the justice it so rightly deserved. 😝

-What started as a simple: “Let’s run Shortcuts on the StreamDeck”, turned into a fun learning process!

----

 ### Repo Structure
 - The backend (this one)